 Today, military communications deploy diverse technologies that comprise the tactical and strategic converged networks needed to support warfighters' missions.
 Challenges exist in deploying and operating these networks that include a broad range of technologies including: VoIP, TDM, SatCom, cellular, tactical radios, SCIP, WiFi and GSM.
 Additionally, military communications must support the wide range of diverse and not necessarily interconnected networks which are comprised of legacy and emerging technologies.

 On August 11, 2011 at 12 noon ET, join us for a webinar discussion on how the U.S. Defense Department and coalition partners can safely move mission-critical data without compromising security or compliance through assured air gap transfer.
+Today's missions-whether they include sharing vital information in forward locations, moving data between coalition partners, or delivering command instructions and situation briefs-depend on the secure movement of data.
+However, in recent years, USB devices have been identified as potential attack vectors for viruses and malware that could impact critical systems and so have been banned or restricted in many environments.

 Widespread access to sensitive or confidential documents poses serious risks of information disclosure, as was witnessed this year with confidential information ending up in the hands of WikiLeaks.
 Join us on May 26, 2011, at 1 pm ET for a discussion on how an effective data classification strategy can help government organizations comply with marking standards, reduce data loss and optimize information sharing whether internally or externally.